Syrian Communist Party (Political Bureau)

 The Syrian situation

-The explosion of the Syrian crisis was an expression of the explosion of Syria’s political-economic-social-cultural structure since the Baath Party took power on March 8, 1963.
+The explosion of the Syrian crisis was an expression of the explosion of Syria’s political-economic-social-cultural structure, which has been building up since the Baath Party took power on March 8, 1963.
 The “Arab Spring” wind contributed to the crisis.

 We do not see that what happened was a revolution, but a broad social opposition movement, that did not represent a majority of the society, and the Syrians were divided into three sections of the pro-regime, opposition and hesitant or neutral, and this situation has continued so far.
 These three sections were cross-sects and religions, though most of the non-sunni muslim were pro-regime as well as Christians, while the Sunnis were divided on socio-economic-cultural-political grounds among these three.